philvanlane/chronoflow/README.md

 ChronoFlow can be used to forward model the rotational evolution of stars given age, de-reddened Gaia DR3 colour $(BP-RP)_0$, and photometric uncertainty.
 It can also be used to estimate stellar ages given observed $(BP-RP)_0$ and rotation period.

 Refer to the ***tutorials*** folder for notebook examples that can be used to infer stellar ages and forward model rotational evolution with ChronoFlow.
+You can also refer to the `README.md` file in that folder for directions to set up the code in your local environment.

 ### Software dependencies